This is the place where the product description will appear if a product has one.

 Shot using the DJI Avata FPV, this isn’t your typical overhead drone video.
 The first-person view makes it feel like you’re flying right above the wheelhouse and swooping past the gear.
 It captures the gritty details that make these boats so iconic — from the stainless haulers and the stacked pots to the rust on the rails and the steam from the engine vent.

-🎬 Watch the full crab boat arrival on YouTube:
+Watch the full crab boat arrival on the Global Seafoods YouTube channel.

 The name “Dungeness” comes from a small town on the Olympic Peninsula in Washington, where one of the first commercial crab fisheries in the U.S. began in the 1800s.